-Ministries, Departments and Agencies with established employee appraisal systems should recognise that the Annual Business/Corporate and Operational Plans provide the basis for the development of divisional/unit and individual work plans.
-These Plans must be used as work charters to guide the achievement of objectives for a division, unit and/or individual.
+Ministries, Departments and Agencies with established employee appraisal systems should accept that the Annual Business/Corporate and Operational Plans provide the basis for the development of divisional/unit and individual work plans.
+These Plans must be used as work charters to guide the achievement of objectives for a division, unit and/or individual while supporting the accountability mechanism of the organisation.
 The individual work plan, in particular, must be aligned to the organisation's strategic objectives and must be used as reference for the employee performance appraisal process and reflect the employee's job description.